TolgaA1/spring-kotlin-app-rest-api/README.md

 ## How to install
 1. Clone the project into your preferred IDE
 2. Build the project
-3. Run from main application
+3. Run from main application "SpringKotlinAppApplication"